guy915/How-To-Know-Everything/README.md

-Hereby you may find a guide on how to know everything known to mankind so far.
+Hereby you may find a guide on how to know everything known to mankind so far, and beyond.